Skip to content

 • Try to avoid visiting the Sultanahmet District on weekends.
 It comes to be congested with visitors.

-• Don’t be very captivated by everything you see in bazaars and shopping stores, especially tourist attractions.
+• Don’t be captivated by everything you see in bazaars and shopping stores, especially tourist attractions.
 Many items here are overpriced.

 Pro Tip: Don’t book a hotel or hostel in Sultanahmet or other nearby streets.
 However, the city is known for being somewhat less expensive than other European cities, and the hot tourist distinctions will cost you a fortune.